gustavnavar/Grid.Blazor/docs/dotnetcore_blazor/Events.md

 GridBlazor component provides some events to notify other classes or objects when the grid has changed.
 The supported events are:
 - ```Func<object, PagerEventArgs, Task> PagerChanged```: it's fired when the page number and/or page size are changed
 - ```Func<object, SortEventArgs, Task> SortChanged```: it's fired when sorting is changed
 - ```Func<object, ExtSortEventArgs, Task> ExtSortChanged```: it's fired when extended sorting or grouping are changed
+- ```Func<object, FilterEventArgs, Task<bool>> BeforeFilterChanged```: it's fired before a filter is created, changed or removed
 - ```Func<object, FilterEventArgs, Task> FilterChanged```: it's fired when a filter is created, changed or removed
 - ```Func<object, SearchEventArgs, Task> SearchChanged```: it's fired when the a new word is searched or search has been cleared

-And these events are provided to allow running tasks on changing grid items:
+These events are provided to allow running tasks on changing grid items:
 - ```Func<GridCreateComponent<T>, T, Task<bool>> BeforeInsert```: it's fired before an item is inserted
 - ```Func<GridCreateComponent<T>, T, Task<bool>> BeforeUpdate```: it's fired before an item is updated
 - ```Func<GridCreateComponent<T>, T, Task<bool>> BeforeDelete```: it's fired before an item is deleted
 - ```Func<GridCreateComponent<T>, T, Task> AfterInsert```: it's fired after an item is inserted
 - ```Func<GridCreateComponent<T>, T, Task> AfterUpdate```: it's fired after an item is updated
 - ```Func<GridCreateComponent<T>, T, Task> AfterDelete```: it's fired after an item is deleted

+And these events are provided to allow running tasks before and after grid is refreshed:
+- ```Func<Task> BeforeRefreshGrid```: it's fired before the grid will be refreshed
+- ```Func<Task> AfterRefreshGrid```: it's fired after the grid is refreshed

 If you want to handle an event you have to create a reference to the ```GridCompoment```.